COVID-19 death toll at Bristol nursing home climbs to six

-The new total was confirmed by Dr. Stephen May, the regional medical director of the Sullivan County Regional Health Department, on Wednesday.
+The new total was confirmed Wednesday by Dr. Stephen May, regional medical director of the Sullivan County Regional Health Department.

 Christian Care has faced one of the area’s worst outbreaks of COVID-19 since an employee there tested positive on June 25.
 Media statements from Jennifer Skaggs, the nursing home’s director, show that it has had at least 105 positive cases of the respiratory illness among its residents and staff since then.
 Some of the people with those positive cases have been asymptomatic.

-In a media statement from Tuesday, Skaggs said that the nursing home had had five COVID-related deaths.
+In a media statement Tuesday, Skaggs said that the nursing home has had five COVID-related deaths.
 May’s total of six on Wednesday appeared to be an updated count.

 “Currently, there are four residents with active COVID-19 in isolation and two residents being hospitalized,” she said.